 Other than that, videos are excellent for conveying information.
-We’re all visual learners, so if we were going to choose between learning information in the form of a video or text, we’d choose video a majority of the time – even if the text and video have the same exact content.
+We’re all visual learners, so if we were going to choose between learning information in the form of a video or text, we’d choose video most of the time – even if the text and video have the same content.

-Video is highly popular with more than 500 million hours watched on platforms such as YouTube every single day.
+Video is viral, with more than 500 million hours watched on YouTube every day.
 Not only is it popular on the Internet, but it’s also a big deal on social media.
 82% of Twitter users watch videos from their feeds.

 Around 90% of Twitter’s video views happen on a mobile device, showing the significant role mobile devices have on videos.

 The demand for video is also growing.
-Consumers would love to see more videos from brands, hence why 87% of marketers produce video content online.
+Consumers would love to see more videos from brands, hence why 87% of marketers produce online content.
 The results of having video content do wonders for any brand because they yield a 157% increase in organic search traffic.